oven-sh/bun/docs/api/binary-data.md

 // filter, map, reduce, each, every, find, includes, indexOf const newarr = arr.filter(n => n > 128); // Uint8Array(1) [255]
 ```

-{% callout %}
-Commonly, you will see this family of classes referred to collectively by their shared superclass `TypedArray`.
-This class as _internal_ to JavaScript; you can't directly create instances of it, and `TypedArray` is not defined in the global scope.
-Think of it as an `interface` or an abstract class.
-{% /callout %}

 While an `ArrayBuffer` is a generic sequence of bytes, these typed array classes interpret the bytes as a sequence of numbers of different sizes.
 The top row contains the raw bytes, and the later rows contain how these bytes will be interpreted when _viewed_ using different typed array classes.